No Products in the Cart

 Mulesing is a practice commonly used in Australia which consists of removing a strip of live flesh from the perianal area of the sheep, without the use of any anesthesia or antibiotics.
 This procedure can be very dangerous as well as very painful for the animal and can lead to death.
 No mulesing means that sheep are happy and healthy.

-We use superfine merino
+We use soft merino wool

 Our product shedding is reduced to a minimum